Perfectly Secure Communication, based on Graph-Topological Addressing in Unique-Neighborhood Networks: Construction and Encounter of UNN

 Lemma \ref{lem:trees-have-unn-subgraphs} is not optimal in the sense that a leaf that is singleton (in the sense of having no ``siblings'', i.e., sharing its parent with no other vertex in $G$) can be included, and the graph remains a \ac{UNN}.
 More generally, we can even connect any two disjoint \acp{UNN} by a single or multiple edges, with the resulting graph again being a \ac{UNN}.

 \begin{lemma} Let $G_1=(V_1,E_1), G_2=(V_2,E_2)$ be \acp{UNN}, with $V_1\cap V_2=\emptyset$.
-Select any $k$ distinct nodes $u_1,\ldots,u_k\in V_1$ and $v_1,\ldots,v_k\in V_2$, and construct the graph $H=(V_1\cup V_2, E_1\cup E_2\cup\set{\set{u_i,v_i}: i=1,\ldots,n})$.
-Then, $H$ is a \ac{UNN}. \end{lemma} \begin{proof} Since we connect a node $u_i$ to $v_i$ (only), the neighborhoods of both are just extended by the other.
+Select any two distinct nodes $u\in V_1,v\in V_2$ and construct the graph $H=(V_1\cup V_2, E_1\cup E_2\cup\set{\set{u,v}})$.
+Then, $H$ is a \ac{UNN}. \end{lemma} \begin{proof} Since we connect a node $u\in V_1$ to $v\in V_2$ (only), the neighborhoods of both are just extended by the other.
 But since neither node appears in the other graph, the neighborhoods remain distinct.
 The remaining nodes that were not involved in the connection between $G_1, G_2$ retain their neighborhoods as they were, which are again unique since the graphs were vertex-disjoint. \end{proof} Unfortunately, Lemma \ref{lem:unn-connection} does not lend itself to a greedy construction algorithm for a node- or edge-minimal \ac{UNN}, since the property is non-monotone in terms of the subgraph relation, as the example graphs in Figure \ref{fig:examples} show.
 Thus, the set of all \acp{UNN} does not form a matroid.
-Still, Lemma \ref{lem:unn-connection} allows to inductively construct large \acp{UNN} by starting from small \acp{UNN} and connecting them in the way as described by the Lemma.
-The initial ``atomic'' networks can be constructed from scratch, much in the same way as we can construct $k$-connected networks.
-Indeed, since the complete graph $K_{k+1}$ is trivially a \ac{UNN}, we can even simultaneously preserve both properties, \ac{UNN} and $k$-connectivity, upon an inductive construction of large networks.
+Given two \acp{UNN}, we can connect them with a single edge to form one graph that is a \ac{UNN}, and from that point onwards add edges to $H$, as long as condition \eqref{eqn:unn-condition} on the adjacency matrix tells that we retain a \ac{UNN}.